 Students who are attending school in Canada for longer than 5 months must apply for a Study Permit and pick up their permit at the first port of entry (airport) into Canada.
-You must show the officer your official letter of invitation - the letter is not your actual study permit!
+You must show the officer your official letter of invitation - that document is not your permit!
 Students who may extend their stay beyond 5 months should also apply for a study permit and pick this up at the airport.